 If the gravel is a bit dirty, the water will be murky, but after running it for a couple of days, it will clear up.

-This is a very low maintenance system.
+This is a very low maintenance outdoor fountain.
 The open-top design allows debris to pass through and not get clogged.
 We also put a IonGen System G2 from Aquascape that will prevent algae formation.It is basically a self-maintaining unit.